 How do you start a Thanksgiving tradition?
 I’ve got 19 Thanksgiving family traditions ideas, any of which you can swipe for your own family.

-Thanksgiving happens to be my husband’s favorite holiday.
+Thanksgiving happens to be Paul’s favorite holiday.
 And Fall is my favorite season.

 Let’s work on how to make Thanksgiving memorable for you and your loved ones in your life (whether you’re meeting with family or celebrating Friendsgiving).